shalikadulaj/IoT-Mini-Project-1/README.md

 	Add Data Source > Select Amazon Timestream > Select default region (should be equal to Endpoint region)

 Add data base, table and measure.
-Then save
+Then save.

 Now you are successfully connected the data source.
 Then using dashboard, you can create a dashboard as you need.